mobxjs/mobx/docs/faq/faq.md

 ##### Is React Native supported?

 Yes, `mobx` and `mobx-react` will work on React Native.
 The latter through importing `"mobx-react/native"`.
 The devtools don't support React Native.
-Note that if you indend to store state in a component that you want to be able to use with hot reloading, do not use decorators (annotations) in the component, use the functions instead (eg. `action(fn)` instead of `@action`).
+Note that if you indend to use your observer components with hot reloading, decorators (annotations) may not always work.
+If that is the case, use the functions instead (eg. `action(fn)` instead of `@action` or `observer(component) instead of `@observer`).

 ##### How does MobX compare to other Reactive frameworks?